-The proposal will be submitted as one (1) bound original and eight (8) copies.
+The proposal will be submitted as one (1) bound original and nine (9) copies.
 The original (and any attachment) will be retained by the IPRF.
 The copies will be distributed to a technical panel for use during the evaluation process.

 Proposals that do not comply with the instructions contained herein will not be accepted.
 It is mandatory that each proposal contains the following divisions and that each proposal is organized in the sequence shown below.
 Each of the prescribed divisions will be assigned points by the technical panel.
-There are 100 total possible points distributed among the first eleven divisions of the proposal.
+There are 100 total possible points distributed among divisions of the proposal.
 Divisions will not be weighted equally.
 Some divisions will have higher point values than other divisions.
 If a division is missing from a proposal, or out of the prescribed order, that division will be given zero points.
-The entity that has the proposal with the highest total number of evaluation points will be given the highest consideration for award of a contract to do the research.
+The entity that has the proposal with the highest total number of evaluation points will be given consideration for award of a contract to do the project.

 - 1) Cover (Use IPRF Format)

 - 2) Summary Page

 - 3) Table of Contents

-- 4) Research Plan, Approach to the Problem and End Product(s)
+- 4) Proposed Plan, Approach to the Problem and End Product(s)

-- 5) Oualifications of the Research Team
+- 5) Organizational Chart

-- 6) Accomplishments of the Research Team
+- 6) Qualifications of the Project Team

-- 7) Other Commitments of the Research Team
+- 7) Accomplishments of the Project Team

-- 8) Proposed Time Line (with milestones) to Complete the Work
+- 8) Other Commitments of the Project Team

-- 9) Proposed Budget, Itemized
+- 9) Proposed Time Line (with milestones) to Complete the Work

-- 10) Team Definition for Quality Control versus Quantity of Work
+- 10) Proposed Budget, Itemized

-- 11) Biographies of Research Team Members (Appendix not included in 25 page limitation)
+- 11) Team Definition for Quality Control versus Quantity of Work

 For the convenience of the Technical Panel, divisions should be separated with either full sheet color separators or tab-type dividers so that information may be located quickly.
-Full sheets used for division separation will not include printed information and will not be in the page count.
+Full sheets used for division separation will not include printed information and will not be included in the page count.